Dubno - guidebook

 World War II and the Holocaust

-In September 1939, Dubno was annexed to the Soviet Union.
-On 25 June 1941 the German forces entered Dubno.
-They began persecutions and murdered the Jews of Dubno; approx. 12 thousand Jews lived in the city at that time.
-In April 1942, a ghetto was created (apart from the Jews, also the Romani people were detained there).
-On 27 May 1942, at the old airport near the city, the Einsatzgruppen carried out a mass execution of approx. 3.8 thousand Jews.
-The last inhabitants of the ghetto were murdered in October 1942.
-Only several dozen of the Jews of Dubno have survived the Holocaust.
+In September 1939, Dubno was incorporated into the USSR.
+On June 25, 1941, German troops entered the town.
+They began persecuting and murdering local Jews, who at that time constituted a 12,000-wise community.
+In April 1942, a ghetto was established (in addition to Jews, Roma Gypsies also were confined there).
+On May 27, 1942, the Einsatzgruppen executed approx. 3,800 Jews at the old airport outside the town.
+The last residents of the ghetto were murdered in October 1942.
+Only a few dozen Jews from Dubno survived the Holocaust.

 Traces of presence

-Nowadays, Dubno has approx. 38 thousand inhabitants.
-There is no registered Jewish community.
-The architecture of the former Jewish quarter has been preserved.
-South of the market square, there is the abandoned building of the former synagogue.
-Behind the bus station, there is a destroyed Jewish cemetery from the 16th century.
-Only pieces of matzevahs have remained.
-There is also a monument and a plate reminding of the purpose of this place.
-The museum in the castle is one of the most important regional tourist attractions; part of the exhibition is devoted to the history of the Jewish community of the city.
+Today, Dubno has around 38,000 residents.
+There is no registered Jewish community here, but the architecture of the former Jewish quarter has been preserved.
+South of the market place there stands the abandoned building of the former synagogue, and behind the bus station, there is a destroyed 16th-century Jewish graveyard.
+Only fragments of matzevot have survived, but there is also a monument and plaque reminding all who visit about the history of this place.
+The museum in Dubno Castle is one of the region’s major tourist attractions – a part of the exhibition is devoted to the history of the Jewish community in the town.